Ghoster738/Future-Cop-MIT-Assets/COBJ/FORMAT.md

 Bone 5: 3          |   *-- 3     Bone 5's parent is Bone 4 since Bone 4 has a parent_amount of two.
                    |
                    |
-Bone 6: 2          *-- 2         Bone 6's parent is Bone 2 since Bone 2 has a parent_amount of two.
+Bone 6: 2          *-- 2         Bone 6's parent is Bone 3 since Bone 3 has a parent_amount of one.
 ```

 #### Decoding opcode for position and rotation data.